Personal income tax (PIT)

-Consequently, the board member and proxy are required to pay health insurance contributions at the rate of 9% with no tax deductibility.
+Consequently, the board members and proxies are required to pay health insurance contributions at the rate of 9% with no tax deductibility.
 Accordingly, board members and proxies are entitled to healthcare benefits on the same basis as employees.

 From 2022 onwards, taxpayers can take advantage of new tax reliefs, among others:

-III.
-Relief for return, relief for families 4+ and relief for working seniors
+Relief for the return to Poland, relief for families 4+, and relief for working seniors

 The tax allowances apply to the following sources of income:

-The total amount of income exempt from tax under the above mentioned reliefs cannot exceed 85,528 PLN per year.
-This means that if a taxpayer is entitled to more than one tax relief, the maximum amount of revenue exempt from tax will be 85,528 PLN.
+The total amount of income exempt from tax under the above-mentioned reliefs cannot exceed PLN 85,528 per year.
+This means that if a taxpayer is entitled to more than one tax relief, the maximum amount of revenue exempt from tax will be PLN 85,528.

 The relief for the return is aimed at taxpayers who live abroad and is intended to encourage them to come back to Poland.

-The relief is available to a taxpayer who has moved his place of residence to Poland.
+The relief is available to a taxpayer who has moved their place of residence to Poland.
 It may be applied in four consecutive tax years, starting from the year in which the residence was transferred or in the following year.
-One of the conditions to take advantage of the tax relief is the fact that the taxpayer did not have his residence in the territory of Poland in the period covering three calendar years preceding the year in which he changed his place of residence in the territory of Poland.
+One of the conditions to take advantage of the tax relief is the fact that the taxpayer did not have their residence in the territory of Poland in the period covering three calendar years preceding the year in which they changed their place of residence in the territory of Poland.

 Relief for families 4+